ayasuna-projects/frostseek/docs/README.md

 `Library` (default) will create a new C# project with it's output type set to `Library` and it's target framework set to `$(FrostseekLibraryTargetFrameworks)`

-`XUnit` will create a new C# unit test project that uses xUnit.

 ### `frostseek -h`